Go Back

 Instructions

-• Heat the vegetable oil in a large, heavy-bottomed pot over medium-high heat.
-Add the cubed lamb and brown it on all sides, about 5-7 minutes.
-Set aside the browned lamb.
+• Heat a splash of vegetable oil in a large pot over medium-high heat.
+Add the cubed lamb shoulder, browning it on all sides for about 5-7 minutes until nicely caramelized, then set aside.

-• In the same pot, add the onion, carrots, and celery.
-Sauté with a pinch of kosher salt and freshly ground black pepper until softened and fragrant, about 5 minutes.
+• In the same pot, toss in diced onion, carrots, and celery.
+Season with kosher salt and freshly ground black pepper, sautéing for about 5 minutes until softened and aromatic.

-• Stir in the garlic, tomato paste, ground cumin, and smoked paprika.
-Cook for another minute until fragrant.
+• Stir in minced garlic, tomato paste, ground cumin, and smoked paprika.
+Allow these ingredients to cook together for another 2 minutes, ensuring the spices become fragrant.

-• Return the browned lamb to the pot.
-Pour in the low-sodium beef broth, red wine, Worcestershire sauce, fresh rosemary, and bay leaves.
-Bring to a boil, then reduce heat to low and let it simmer for about 30 minutes.
+• Return the seared lamb to the pot.
+Pour in the low-sodium beef broth, red wine, and Worcestershire sauce.
+Add fresh rosemary and bay leaves, then bring to a boil.
+Reduce to a simmer and cook for 30 minutes.

-• Stir in the halved baby potatoes.
-Re-cover the pot and simmer for another 30 minutes, or until the potatoes and lamb are fork-tender.
+• Carefully add the halved baby potatoes to the pot, cover, and continue to simmer for another 30 minutes, or until the lamb and potatoes are tender and flavorful.

-• If a thicker stew is preferred, mix the cornstarch with cold water to create a slurry, then add it to the pot.
-Bring to a boil until the stew thickens.
-Remove bay leaves and any rosemary stems before serving.
+• If you prefer a thicker stew, mix cornstarch with cold water to create a slurry and stir it into the simmering stew.
+Let it boil for a minute or two until it thickens.
+Remove bay leaves and rosemary before serving.

 Notes

-Keyword comfort food, family dinner, lamb stew, One-Pot Meal, seasonal ingredients, spring lamb stew recipe
+Keyword comfort food, family dinners, hearty stew, One-Pot Meals, seasonal ingredients, spring lamb stew recipe